About toys and games for children

 Toys and games for preschoolers

-Toys and games for school-age kids
+Toys and games for school-age children

-Your school-age child still benefits from spending time playing with you too.
+Your child still benefits from spending time playing with you too.
 It can be fun to just kick a ball around together after school, or to play a card game before bath time.